mckinsey/vizro/vizro-core/examples/_chart-gallery/README.md

 To contribute a chart, follow the steps below:

 1. Place an `svg` file named after the chart type in the `assets` folder if not already available.
-2. Create a new page for the chart type in `chart_pages.py`.
+2. Create a new page for the chart type in `pages.py` and a code sample in `pages/examples`.
 Refer to existing pages for guidance.
-3. Add any new datasets to the `DATA_DICT` in `_page_utils.py`.
+3. Add any new datasets to `pages/_page_utils.py`.
-4. Uncomment the completed chart in the `COMPLETED_CHARTS` list in `tab_containers.py` to enable navigation.
+4. Remove the page from `incomplete_pages` in the relevant `ChartGroup`(s) in `chart_groups.py`.
-5. Add the new chart page to the appropriate category in the navigation within `app.py`.
-6. Update the `README.md` with the new chart type.
+5. Update this `README.md` with the new chart type.

 ## How to run the example locally

 1. If you have `hatch` set up, run the example with the command `hatch run example _chart-gallery`.
-   Otherwise, run `python app.py` with your Python environment activated where `vizro` is installed.
+   Otherwise, with a virtual Python environment activated, run `pip install -r requirements.txt` and then `python app.py`.
 2. You should now be able to access the app locally via http://127.0.0.1:8050/.